rperryng/graphql-ruby-hive/README.md

 ### `start`

-Call this hook if you are running `GraphQL::Hive` in a process that `fork`s itself.
+Call this hook if you are running `GraphQLHive` in a process that `fork`s itself.

 example: `puma` web server running in (["clustered